 The Bureau of Ocean Energy Management (BOEM) is responsible for developing the National OCS Plan and permitting individual projects in Federal waters (beyond three miles from shore).
 More information about the proposed plan and BOEMS’s process are available here.

 Check out these two recent LA Times articles that provide an analysis of what this plan could mean for California.

 - Trump has big plans for offshore oil development.
 But will it ever happen?

-For more information on how to provide comments, visit BOEM’s website.
+For more information on how on the OCS Plan process and how to provide comments, visit BOEM’s website.

 While we wait for the next comment period to open, write a letter of support for California legislation (SB 834 and AB 1775) that will help protect our coast from this plan!
 Visit our Current Legislation page for more information and to take action.